 The IT department also wanted to modernize its governance projects management.
 Actually, they wanted to provide innovative solutions that would efficiently help improve work organization and activities monitoring.
 Well aware that agile approaches are an effective way to bring more efficiency and boost employees involvement, the IT department decided to launch a deep agile transformation, accompanied by tools supporting this process.

 There’s nothing like the “test and learn” method to assess a new solution before deploying it.
-This is exactly the reasons why the DGA IT department chose an Open Source solution: zero risk as well as continuous improvement and guaranteed return on investment.
+This is exactly the reason why the DGA IT department chose an Open Source solution: zero risk as well as continuous improvement and guaranteed return on investment.

 Tuleap as a lever for transformation